 The Regis Undergraduate Writing Program offers students the opportunity to hone their professional and creative writing skills and effectively communicate their ideas, opinions, and research in a wide variety of genres and disciplines.
 Our first-year writing program and upper-level writing-intensive courses strengthen students’ ability to develop, draft, revise, and edit writing projects for diverse audiences and purposes.

-After composing a variety of essays in EN105 and EN106, including memoirs, textual analyses, and research reports, students choose upper-level, writing-intensive courses, within and beyond their disciplines, that allow them to build on these foundational genres and learn how to apply their writing skills and strategies to a variety of field-specific projects.
+Students begin by composing a variety of essays in EN 105 and EN 106, including memoirs, textual analyses, and research reports.
+Then students choose upper-level, writing-intensive courses, within and beyond their disciplines, that allow them to build on these foundational genres and learn how to apply their writing skills and strategies to a variety of field-specific projects.
 In courses such as EN329: Writing for the Community, students articulate issues and polices that matter most to them (such as education, healthcare, or the arts) in order to develop and write grant proposals, marketing material, and website copy for their own nonprofit organizations.
 Student projects have included teaching writing workshops in correctional facilities and homeless shelters, leading film and screenwriting courses for at-risk teenagers, and providing senior citizens with affordable access to current technology.

 The Writing Core Curriculum includes a two-semester, first-year writing program and a Writing-Intensive (WI) Course: